OREN GERASSI

 In the spring of 2008 I left my home town on good terms, with good memories and mental scars for life.
 The destination: Melbourne, Australia, where I spent almost 13 years doing all sorts of stuff.

-In the end of 2020 I moved to lutruwita (Tasmania) with my partner.
-We lived in a farm for the better part of the year and have now settled in nipaluna (Hobart), by the foot of kunanyi (Mt Wellington), where we often climb and hike.
-Polite wallabies replaced the angry cats and my gardening skills are improving
+In the end of 2020, I moved to lutruwita (Tasmania) with my partner.
+We lived on a farm for the better part of the year and have now settled in nipaluna (Hobart), by the foot of kunanyi (Mt Wellington), where we often climb and hike.
+Polite wallabies replaced the angry cats, my gardening skills are improving, and we've recently adopted a wise, retired old cat who now manages our household operations from the safety of the indoors — protecting the local wildlife and herself from getting too excited.

 • Technical Officer – University of Tasmania School of Arts